fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 1: How microcontrollers differ from microprocessors
+# How microcontrollers differ from microprocessors
 ## Unraveling the Distinctions
 - **Microcontrollers**: All-in-one devices tailored for specific tasks.
 - **Microprocessors**: General-purpose computing powerhouses.